-Site C23 is identified as a broad location for mixed use development over the period of the Local Plan.
-The Council will work with the promoters, key stakeholders and the local community, to produce a Supplementary Planning Document to masterplan and facilitate the site's delivery, in line with the following criteria:
+Site C19 is identified as a broad location for mixed use development over the period of the Local Plan.
+The council will work with the promoters, key stakeholders and the local community, to produce a Supplementary Planning Document to masterplan and facilitate the site's delivery, in line with the following criteria:

-Across the site, which measures 14.96ha, the development mix will include:

-- (a) Non-residential development: - Reprovision of the equivalent of the existing level of business, commercial and leisure floorspace; - (ii) Consider the suitability of re-providing other existing appropriate uses (such as the waste depot); and - (iii) Provision of a new car park (minimum of 300 spaces), to serve the city centre. - (b) Approximately 300 new dwellings: - (i) 30% affordable housing in line with Policy DS1; - (ii) 15% of new homes to be built to M4 (2) standards, and 5% to be built to M4 (3) standards; - (iii) An appropriate housing mix, in line with Policy DS2; and - (iv) Self and custom built plots in line with Policy DS2. - (c) A minimum of 30 units of older person accommodation providing a variety of different types and taking account of any specific identified needs;
+- (a) Non-residential development: - Reprovision of the equivalent of the existing level of business, commercial and leisure floorspace; and

+- (ii) Consider the suitability of re-providing other existing appropriate uses (such as the waste depot). - (b) Approximately 1,000 new dwellings including affordable housing, older persons housing, accessible housing, self building housing and an appropriate housing mix in line with Policies DS1 and DS2. - (c) Proportionate land and build contributions towards early years, primary, secondary and SEND education plus proportionate contributions for primary healthcare and other necessary off-site community infrastructure; and

-- (d) Proportionate land and build contributions towards early years, primary, secondary and SEND education plus proportionate contributions for primary healthcare and other necessary off-site community infrastructure; and - (e) Open space: open space will be provided in line with Policy DS24.
+(d) Open space: open space will be provided in line with Policy DS24.

-- (a) Be developed in accordance with a masterplan and detailed design code, demonstrating a comprehensive approach to development, long-term management and stewardship; - (b) Provide a complete, compact and well-connected neighbourhood at an appropriate and optimal density and scale, which makes efficient use of land and has a distinct identity; - (c) Provide the new 300 space car park towards the north-east of the site, near to a pedestrian/ cycle route under the railway line; - (d) Incorporate long distance views to the City and World Heritage Site; - (e) Assess Areas of Archaeological Potential and mitigate any impacts on heritage assets including the World Heritage Site, Listed Buildings along Wincheap and Canterbury City Conservation Area; - (f) Ensure that residential development is carefully designed and located to ensure any potential conflicts with neighbouring commercial uses are minimised; and - (g) Ensure that for any residential development located within flood zones 2 and 3, only non-habitable rooms are located at ground floor.
+- (a) Be developed in accordance with a masterplan and detailed design code, demonstrating a comprehensive approach to development, long-term management and stewardship; - (b) Provide a complete, compact and well-connected neighbourhood at an appropriate and optimal density and scale, which makes efficient use of land and has a distinct identity; - (c) Incorporate long distance views to the city and World Heritage Site; - (d) Assess Areas of Archaeological Potential and protect and enhance nearby heritage assets including the World Heritage Site, Listed Buildings along Wincheap and Canterbury City Conservation Area; - (e) Older persons housing should be located within the community hub, taking account of any specific identified needs; - (f) Ensure that residential development is carefully designed and located to ensure any potential conflicts with neighbouring commercial uses are minimised; and - (g) Ensure that for any residential development located within Flood Zones 2 and 3, only non-habitable rooms are located at ground floor.

-- (a) Provide sustainable urban drainage making use of the existing topography of the site where appropriate; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Ensure a substantial landscape buffer between any development and the Whitehall Meadows Local Nature Reserve and Great Stour, Ashford to Fordwich local wildlife site; - (d) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape, including with Priority Habitats; and - (e) Provide an undeveloped section of land which shall be landscaped appropriately to protect the amenity and privacy of existing neighbouring residents and future residents. - 4.
-Access and transportation The access and transport strategy for the site should:
+(a) Provide sustainable urban drainage making use of the existing topography of the site where appropriate;

+- (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Ensure a substantial landscape buffer between any development and the Whitehall Meadows Local Nature Reserve and Great Stour, Ashford to Fordwich Local Wildlife Site; - (d) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape, including with priority habitats; and - (e) Provide an undeveloped section of land which shall be landscaped appropriately to protect the amenity and privacy of existing neighbouring residents and future residents.

-- (a) Provide safe and convenient pedestrian and cycle connectivity including: - (i) New and improved cycle connections to A28 Wincheap and Great Stour Way; - (ii) New and improved walking and cycle connections to Canterbury East station; - (iii) Improved walking and cycling connections between Cotton Road and St Andrews Close; and - (iv) Improvements to the PRoW network crossing and around the site as required. - (b) Facilitate delivery of the Wincheap one-way gyratory scheme with dedicated bus lane to provide access to the city centre; and - (c) Provide a transport assessment to demonstrate the connectivity of the site with the existing highway network, any necessary mitigation and measures to minimise the need for use of private cars.
+- (a) Provide safe and convenient pedestrian and cycle connectivity including: - (i) New and improved cycle connections to A28 Wincheap and Great Stour Way; - (ii) New and improved walking and cycle connections to Canterbury East station; - (iii) Improved walking and cycling connections between Cotton Road and St Andrews Close; and - (iv) Improvements to the PRoW network crossing and around the site as required. - (b) Facilitate delivery of the Wincheap one-way gyratory scheme with dedicated bus lane to provide access to the city centre; and - (c) Provide a Transport Assessment to demonstrate the connectivity of the site with the existing highway network, any necessary mitigation and measures to minimise the need for use of private cars.